Freddy-Montero/ghc-osd/origin_install.md

 Now you can add the OpenShift CLI tools to your PATH.
 Because changing your PATH on windows varies by version of the operating system, we will not list each operating system here.

-However, the general workflow is
+However, the general workflow is:
-* right click on your computer name inside of the file explorer.
+* Right click on your computer name inside of the file explorer.
 * Select Advanced system settings.

 I guess changing your PATH is considered an advanced task? :)
 * Click on the advanced tab, and then finally
 * click on Environment variables.